jimy-byerley/pymadcad/docs/concepts.rst

 	- The software has to be very complex to handle all possible behaviors in parameters change in order to update the model.

+	- The primitives is always limited to a small set fixed by design.

 	- The GUI has to be very complex to allow the user to deal with every aspect of the objects (thus many tools, many object menus, sub-menus, context-dependent behaviors).
 The softwares are very hard to maintain, and often buggy

 	- When a CAD file grow in complexity, we must avoid to modify it deeply or the entire build-tree fails and it's no more possible to repair.